Teaching Purity in Ouagadougou

 "That white guy is ruining our chances with girls," grumbled a student at Ouagadougou University during a "Love-Sex-Marriage" outreach last spring.
 Tom Dorsch, "the white guy," works on this campus located in the center of this predominantly Muslim country in West Africa.

-During his open-air presentation, the Campus Crusade staff member urged students to stay sexually pure until marriage.
+During his open-air presentation, the Cru staff member urged students to stay sexually pure until marriage.
 For the second year Tom boldly pushed through his speech on the quad -- a challenging message to give outdoors in his native English, let alone in French.

 Afterward, Freddie Ouedraogo -- a first-year student -- approached Tom and asked for his notes.
 The American asked if he could stop by the young man's dorm room later instead.
 Freddie agreed.